High-dimensional linear regression inference via $\ell^2$ weak convergence: Abstract

 \section{Abstract}

-We establish asymptotic normality for estimators in high‑dimensional linear regression by proving weak convergence in a separable Hilbert space, thereby enabling direct use of standard asymptotic tools, for example, the continuous mapping theorem.
-The approach allows the number of non‑zero coefficients to grow, provided only a fixed number have moderate magnitude.
-As an application, we test linear hypotheses with a statistic whose null limit is a finite weighted sum of independent chi‑squared variables, yielding plug‑in critical values with asymptotically correct size.
+We prove weak convergence in a separable Hilbert space for estimators of high-dimensional regression coefficients, which yields asymptotic normality and enables direct use of standard asymptotic tools such as the continuous mapping theorem.
+The approach permits diverging sparsity with many small nonzero coefficients, while requiring that only finitely many have moderate magnitude.
+As applications, we develop a test for finitely many linear hypotheses and, via a Scheff\'{e}-type approach, simultaneous inference for infinitely many linear hypotheses, yielding both a global test and simultaneous confidence bands for the regression function.
+The limiting distributions are given by weighted sums of independent chi-squared variables, and plug-in critical values achieve asymptotically correct size.